 How Do We Strategize Against This Lunacy?

-What we’re facing in both cases is lunacy, which makes it hard to know what to do.
+What we’re facing in both cases is lunacy.
 I don’t mean it’s like lunacy, or it reminds me of lunacy, or it’s lunacy in some figurative sort of way.
 I’ve already made the case for transgenderism as “the fastest growing insanity the world has seen.
 Police-free cities are so obviously impossible, it’s madness even to try.
 So if insanity means being dangerously disconnected from reality, then what we’re dealing with here is the real thing.

 Yet both movements have influential leaders behind them.
 Extremely influential, in the case of the Supreme Court.
 And both movements are turning America upside down.

 So what do we do?
 What’s our strategy now?
 Is it even possible to strategize against insanity?
 The answer is clear: It has to be possible.
 Either that or we just give up.
 That, or else we flail against the madness to no effect.
 I don’t know about you, but I’m not giving up, and I’m sure not interested in wasting energy on useless efforts.

 And besides that, yes, I believe it’s possible to build effective strategies, even against this lunacy.